pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 ### Introduction

 In this tutorial, you will learn how to configure at runtime an application based on Pip.Services components.
-For this, we will use the example already developed in the “Three tier architecture” tutorial and expand it to consider two different databases.
+For this, we will use the example already developed in [Three tier architecture](http://docs.pipservices.org/toolkit/recipes/three_tier_architecture/) and expand it to consider two different databases.
 Then, we will see how to select one of these databases at runtime.

 ### Basic concepts